 Response to Intervention (RTI) forms will be part of the student’s report card.
 The RTI will list the interventions and the student’s progress using each intervention.
 Follow up meetings will be held if deemed necessary.

 Kindergarten students are engaged in technology activities throughout the year as they learn to program BeeBots devices to navigate a course they design.
-Weekly computer instructions includes keyboarding, coding and iPads use.
+Once a week, half of the kindergarten class attend technology class and computer instruction includes keyboarding, coding and iPads use.

 Contact NDV School

 École Notre Dame des Victoires

 NDV is a member of the Western Association of Schools and Colleges, the Western Catholic Educational Association, the CSJ Educational Network, and the Society of Mary.